-Judicial performance evaluation exists in 17 states and the District of Columbia as an official program.
+Judicial performance evaluation exists in 16 states, the District of Columbia, and Puerto Rico as an official program.
 Not all states with judicial performance evaluation adopt all four elements of the O'Connor Judicial Selection Plan.
-Click on each state below for more information about their JPE program.

 In 6 states, performance evaluation results are provided to voters for use in retention elections.